Quasi-projective varieties whose fundamental group is a free product of cyclic groups: Addition-Deletion Lemmas

 The result now follows from adding the relations found in the previous paragraphs to the presentation of $\pi_1(U_{B\cup B_F})$ given in Lemma~\ref{lemma:semidirect}: the relation $\prod_j x_j=\prod_i[a_i,b_i]$ is of type~\ref{R3}, the monodromy relations of $\pi_1(U_{B\cup B_F})$ corresponding to $P_k$ are the ones of type~\ref{R2} if $P_k\in (B_F\cap B)\cup B')$, of type~\ref{R1} if $P_k\in B\setminus B_F$ (by the previous paragraph), or become of type~\ref{R3} after using that $\gamma_k$ is trivial in $\pi_1(U_B)$ if $P_k\in B_F\setminus(B\cup B')$. \end{proof}

 Our next goal is to describe cases in which $\pi_1(U_B)$ has a presentation on generators $\SBp$.
+This will provide candidates for $B\subset S$ such that $F_*:\pi_1(U_B)\to\pi_1^{\orb}(S_{(n+1,\bar m)})$ is an isomorphism (and, in particular, such that Our next goal is to describe cases in which $\pi_1(U_B)$ has a presentation on generators $\SBp$.
 This will provide candidates for $B\subset S$ such that $F_*:\pi_1(U_B)\to\pi_1^{\orb}(S_{(n+1,\bar m)})$ is an isomorphism (and, in particular, such that $\pi_1(U_B)$ is a free product of cyclic groups).
-This goal is achieved in Corollary~\ref{cor:presentationgamma} with the help of Lemma~\ref{lemma:KequalsN}.
+This goal is achieved in Proposition~\ref{prop:presentationgamma} with the help of Lemma~\ref{lemma:KequalsN}.
 We follow notation from Section~\ref{sec:pi1-fiber-type} and Lemma~\ref{lem:presentationexplicit}.

 \begin{lemma} Let $F:U\to S$ be an admissible map, $B=\{P_0,\dots,P_n\}\subset S$ a non-empty set, and assume $Q\in B\setminus \left(B_F\cap B\right)$.
 Let $S_{(n+1,\bar m)}$ (resp. $S_{(n,\bar m)}$) be the maximal orbifold structure of $S$ w.r.t. $F_|:U_{B}\to S\setminus B$ (resp. $F_|:U_{B\setminus\{Q\}}\to S\setminus (B\setminus\{Q\})$).
 Consider $K:=\ker F_*$ the kernel of $F_*:\pi_1(U_{B})\to\pi_1^{\orb}(S_{(n+1,\bar m)})$.